djrlj694/cookiecutter-repo/.github/CONTRIBUTING.md

-# Contributing to Cookiecutter-Project
+# Contributing to Cookiecutter-Repo

-Contributions toward improving [Cookiecutter-Project](https://github.com/djrlj694/cookiecutter-project) (its source code, documentation, etc.) are welcome via GitHub's [pull request](https://github.com/djrlj694/cookiecutter-project/pull/new/master) process.
+Contributions toward improving [Cookiecutter-Repo](https://github.com/djrlj694/cookiecutter-repo) (its source code, documentation, etc.) are welcome via GitHub's [pull request](https://github.com/djrlj694/cookiecutter-repo/pull/new/master) process.
 By submitting a pull request, you acknowledge and agree to the following:

-1. You have the right to license your contribution to Cookiecutter-Project's project leader (djrlj694@gmail.com) and the Cookiecutter-Project community;
+1. You have the right to license your contribution to Cookiecutter-Repo's project leader (djrlj694@gmail.com) and the Cookiecutter-Repo community;
 2. Your contributions are licensed under the [MIT License](LICENSE.md).

 When contributing to this repository, please first discuss the change you wish to make via issue,